 In this article, we will present a simple framework for SaaS pricing model.
-This is a continuation of our previous post about Saas pricing model.
-Here you will discover the most important steps that can help you to set up the price.
-This is a very important task.
+It is a continuation of our previous post about Saas pricing model.
+Here you will discover the most important steps that can help you to set up the price of your product/service.
+This is an essential task.
 If you don’t do this right, all your work was in vain.
 Therefore, learn how to place your product on the market with the right price.

-SaaS Pricing model – Simple framework that can change things around
+SaaS Pricing model – a Simple framework that can change things around

-First of all, this article uses data from especially relevant “The Ultimate SaaS Pricing Guide for Seed Stage Companies”.
-Published on the website GrowthHackers.
+First of all, this article uses data from especially relevant “The Ultimate SaaS Pricing Guide for Seed Stage Companies” published at GrowthHackers.
 Their SaaS pricing framework will allow you to find the true value of your product.
 Don’t underestimate this step.
-Probably, your success in business will largely depend on it.
+Your success in business will probably depend on it a lot.

-Since you are finishing product or service, you are probably feeling happy with all the work you and your team have done.
+Say you are finishing a product or a service and you are probably feeling happy with all the work you and your team have done.
 Impatient to show it to the world?
-Think you finished everything?
-Seems like you specify your price.
+Think you’ve finished everything?
+It seems like you have specified your price as well.
 What is a dollar amount of your product?
 Do you have an answer?
 If you didn’t, there is yet one more question for you.

 Before you set up SaaS pricing model

-It’s crucial to understand that the price determination is, most of all, important for your success.
-Due to make things easier you can use several key data.
-So, the more information you have the better your price settings will be.
+It’s crucial to understand that the price determination is, most of all, essential for your success.
+To make things easier, you can use several vital data.
+The more information you have, the better your price settings will be.
 Remember, no data point is a single source of truth.
 You must combine them all.

-Here are four keys that opened the doors of success:
+Take a look at the four keys that open the doors of success:

 Starting point – Industry benchmark

 First of all, you need to understand the market you are in.
 If you have competitors, get to know them well.
-The comparison will give a better market picture.
+The comparison will give you a far better market picture.
 What’s the price range that your clients expect to pay?
 How much can you expect to charge?
-Seems like, the ranges can be quite wide.
-Therefore, the key is to be set in the right place.
+By the looks of it, the ranges can be quite wide.
+Therefore, it is crucial to be set in the right place.
 What will be buyer’s cost depends on many factors.
 The level of the purchaser reached within the organization.
 Also, how many users interact with the product.
 And the breadth of the product offering.

 In their guide, OpenView analyzed statements of 52 publicly traded SaaS companies.
 In the infographic below you can see SaaS prices they were realizing.
-For each of the companies, they collected several data.
+For each of the company, they collected several data.

 - target segment(s),